fgiannetti/galera-java-client/README.md

 * **GaleraClientListener:** You can extend functionality, for example to report some metrics, setting on the client builder an implementation of GaleraClientListener, which has callbacks for the following events: activating/removing node, marking node as down and selecting a new master node.
 The default implementation just logs this events.

-* **ElectionNodePolicy:** You can provide a custom election node policy only with supplying a fully qualified name of the implementation of `com.despegar.jdbc.galera.policies.ElectionNodePolicy` that will be used to select the node and get the connection.
-When you ask for a connection with *holdsMaster in true* the client uses the `com.despegar.jdbc.galera.policies.MasterSortingNodesPolicy` otherwise `com.despegar.jdbc.galera.policies.RoundRobinPolicy`.
+* **ElectionNodePolicy:** You can configure `com.despegar.jdbc.galera.policies.RoundRobinPolicy` (which is the default) or `com.despegar.jdbc.galera.policies.MasterSortingNodesPolicy`.
+You can also provide a custom election node policy only with supplying a fully qualified name of the implementation of `com.despegar.jdbc.galera.policies.ElectionNodePolicy`.
+This policy will be used each time you invoke getConnection() in order to select a node and get a connection from it.
+There is another method, getConnection(..., ElectionNodePolicy) that let you to specify a different election node policy than the default one.

 ## Maven